Condo97/Condo97/README.md

 ---

-> Building production LLM systems and the guardrails that make them trustworthy — routing, evals, cost control.
+> Building production LLM systems and the guardrails that make them trustworthy: routing, evals, cost control.
 9 years shipping iOS and full-stack.
-Everything here is checkable — reach out via email or phone.
+Everything here is checkable.
+Reach out via email or phone.